Taufik-Aegis/android-bootcamp/modules/helloworld.md

 1. **Package Explorer**.
 Show project package files.
 We will explore this later.
 1. **Code View**.
 This is the main view where you will code and edit .java, layout (.xml or graphical mode) and other files.
 1. **Outline**.
 Outline shows tree representation of code or other files shown in main view.
+This will help us in navigating the code when it gets too long.
 1. **Bottom Panel**.
 Contains several views.
 We will add two other views in here.

 ### Add new view in Eclipse